 Russian Winter Olympics in Sochi 2014: 10 Amazing Facts About The Most Expensive Games Ever

-The Winter Olympic Games set to unfold in the Russian beach resort town of Sochi was plagued by controversy right from the start.
+The Winter Olympic Games set to unfold in the Russian beach resort town of Sochi in 2014 were plagued by controversy right from the start.

 When organizers struck down a request by NGO Pride House to set up shop in Sochi, Russia’s policies on lesbian, gay, bisexual and transgender rights came under close scrutiny.
 Then there are widespread allegations over corruption in the provisions of services and facilities.
 Critics accused Russian president Vladimir Putin of cronyism in awarding contracts and mismanagement of funds that affects all business sizes and vendors interested in making money on the event.